openaps/docs/Hardware/hardware.md

 <br>
 **CGM: Dexcom G4 Platinum System (with or without Share) OR Medtronic **

-The Dexcom G4 Platinum system, with or without Share features is required to use #OpenAPS.
-However, the Share platform is not used in #OpenAPS as the system is designed to operate without an Internet connection.
-In order to get the data, a micro USB to USB cable must be connected to the RPi2 to upload the data at specified times.
+The openaps tool set supports two different CGM systems: the Dexcom G4 Platinum system (with or without the Share functionality) and the Medtronic system.
+With Dexcom, the Share platform is not required as communication with the receiver is accomplished via USB.
+The Medtronic CGM system communicates directly with its associated pump, so the data can be retrieved using the CareLink USB stick.

 [Dexcom G4 Platinum with  Share](http://www.dexcom.com/dexcom-g4-platinum-share)

 [Medtronic Enlite](https://www.medtronicdiabetes.com/treatment-and-products/enlite-sensor)

 <br>
-**Medtronic 522/722, 515/715, or 512/712 Series Insulin Pump**
+**Medtronic Insulin Pump: 512/712, 515/715, 522/722, or 523/723 (with firmware 2.4A or lower)**

-These specific models of the Medtronic Paradigm series insulin pumps are the only compatible pumps that will work with #OpenAPS.
-Any other pump will not work.
-Security features have been added to any pump after the Medtronic 522 or 722 series insulin pumps making remote adjustments in insulin unfeasible at this point of time.
-However, with collaboration from industry, we hope to find partners who will let us use our pumps as we want to as patients.
+Due to changes in the firmware, the openaps tools are able to function on the above pump models.
+Each pump series is slightly different and therefore Security features were added in firmware version 2.5A that prevent making remote adjustments via the CareLink USB stick.
+There are several #OpenAPS participants working on ways to use other pumps (including non-Medtronic models).
+If you would like to get more information on the progress in these areas, take a look at the #OpenAPS Google Group.

 <br>
 **USB Cables**